Monica has been part of the teams advising:

 - Charlesbank Capital Partners, together with Robert Long and Blair Ramey of Sanofi’s North American Consumer Healthcare division, in the formation of Bridges Consumer Healthcare LLC and in Bridges' acquisition of the North American rights to ThermaCare® HeatWraps.

-Ms. Kwok has a robust and active portfolio of pro bono work; including work in prisoner’s rights, domestic violence, housing cases and child asylum proceedings.
+Monica has a robust and active portfolio of pro bono work; including work in prisoner’s rights, domestic violence awareness advocacy, housing cases and child asylum proceedings.

-Ms. Kwok received her J.D. from Harvard Law School, where she was a Dean’s Scholar, the Director of Student Affairs for the Harvard Law School Student Government and the Director of Communication for the Harvard Tax Law & Financial Regulation Student Association.
-While in law school, Ms. Kwok interned at the U.S. Securities and Exchange Commission’s Student Honors Program in the Division of Enforcement and specialized in the application of blockchain technology in the legal sector through her work in the Cyberlaw Clinic at the Berkman Klein Center for Internet & Society at Harvard University.
-She received her B.A. from University of Pennsylvania, summa cum laude, where she was the President of Pi Sigma Alpha Honor Society, the President of the Political Science Undergraduate Advisory Board, an Associate Editor of the Penn Undergraduate Law Journal and a Research Assistant in the Wharton Legal Studies & Business Ethics Department, the Wharton Global Consulting Practicum and the Wharton Lauder Institute of Management & International Studies.
+Monica received her J.D. from Harvard Law School, where she served on the boards of the Harvard Law School Student Government, the Harvard Tax Law & Financial Regulation Student Association and the Harvard Association of Law and Business.
+While in law school, Monica interned at the U.S. Securities and Exchange Commission’s Division of Enforcement through the Student Honors Program and specialized in the application of blockchain technology in the legal sector through her work at the Cyberlaw Clinic at the Berkman Klein Center for Internet & Society.
+She received her B.A. from the University of Pennsylvania, summa cum laude, where she was the President of Pi Sigma Alpha Honor Society, the President of the Political Science Undergraduate Advisory Board, an Associate Editor of the Penn Undergraduate Law Journal and a Research Assistant in the Wharton Legal Studies & Business Ethics Department and the Wharton Lauder Institute of Management & International Studies.